dmd-program/dmd-100-book/docs/lessons/lesson-2/projects/ritual/prototype-tutorial.md

   preload="none"
 />

-[Frames](https://help.figma.com/hc/en-us/articles/360041539473-Frames-in-Figma) display their name in the Canvas area, as well as in the lefthand “Layers” sidebar.
-After placing a Frame, you’ll switch back to the default **Move tool** (`V`) that is accessible via the arrow icon in the toolbar.
-You can give the Frame a more descriptive name (e.g. “Welcome page”) by double-clicking its name in the main Canvas area or the lefthand “Layers” panel.
+[Frames](https://help.figma.com/hc/en-us/articles/360041539473-Frames-in-Figma) display their name in the Canvas area, as well as in the lefthand "Layers" sidebar.
+After placing a Frame, you'll switch back to the default **Move tool** (`V`) that is accessible via the arrow icon in the toolbar.
+You can give the Frame a more descriptive name (e.g. "Welcome page") by double-clicking its name in the main Canvas area or the lefthand "Layers" panel.

 <VideoEmbed
   src="/assets/videos/2_rename.webm"